Issues Important to

 The AIP supports the complete abolition of the concept of sovereign or governmental immunity, so as to restore accountability for public servants.

-When a bureacrat, government employee or elected official does you harm there is no recourse for the individual because they hide behind the concept of "soveriegn immunity."
+When a bureaucrat, government employee or elected official does you harm there is no recourse for the individual because they hide behind the concept of "sovereign immunity."

-The AIP abhores this concept and believes that all are responsible for their actions.
+The AIP abhors this concept and believes that all are responsible for their actions.
 If they are acting as a government official they can't do you harm without taking responsibility.

 If someone causes you direct harm you should be able to sue them individually regardless of their employment or position.